Vandyboyxiscool/WHSTechNotes/journal.md

 # Decmeber 15, 2025
 This Winter Break I plan to spend a lot of time with my family, and friends.
 I'm looking forward to enjoying the silence and rest knowing that I have no upcoming assingments to due.
 I will be doing a lot of reading and journaling, and just get to the things i've been putting off while busy with school.

+# January 6, 2025
+Over the winter break, I used my phone to watch tv and play games like Roblox.
+For Christmas my brother got me a ps5, which I used to play video games like Fortnite.
+I often spent time on my tv, watching the new season of Stranger things, and having discussions about the season on TikTok live.
+Overall, technology played an important role in my Winter Break.
+The things i did to pass time mostly involved technology.